 This was the extent of my planning before I asked for an interrail pass for my birthday, bought a backpack and Lonely Planet Europe on a Shoestring guide and, with a uni friend, booked a one way flight to Barcelona for the adventure to begin!

-In a whirlwind of sun and sangria, churches, castles, Colosseums and old cobbled streets we visited 13 countries in 6 weeks that amazing summer.
+In a whirlwind of sun and sangria, churches, castles, Colosseums and old cobbled streets we visited 13 countries in 6 weeks that amazing summer interrailing Europe!

 We found a cheap flight on Skyscanner and jetted off to start our adventure in Barcelona.
-This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi’s park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
-Plus, Barcelona is still pretty good value compared to the other main European capitals.
+This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi’s Park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
+Plus, Barcelona is still pretty good value compared to the other popular European destinations.

-We attempted to board a boat over to Athens but our lack of planning found us stuck here and instead taking a train back up the length of Italy, randomly ending up in the quaint, delightful Slovenian capital Ljubljana before heading to Croatia.
+We attempted to board a boat over to Athens (which would have been included in our interrail pass) but our lack of planning found us stuck here and instead taking a train back up the length of Italy, randomly ending up in the quaint, delightful Slovenian capital Ljubljana before heading to Croatia.

 I remember looking up at the train station departure boards reading like a smörgåsbord of exciting European cities; Berlin, Vienna, Prague, Budapest, Belgrade, Paris, and some I had never heard of that sounded equally enticing, just waiting to be picked, explored and discovered.